 - Purchase the complete Expat Arrivals Thailand Guide (PDF)

-Expats doing business in Thailand do so in a state which is eager to do business with foreign investors.
-While the Kingdom has never felt the influence of an imperial power, it is no stranger to external interaction.
-Aside from the government’s willingness to do business with outsiders, the friendly and welcoming attitude of Thai people makes for an inviting working environment for expatriates.
+Expats doing business in Thailand will note that the state is eager to engage with foreign investors.
+While the Kingdom has never felt the influence of imperial power, it's no stranger to external interaction.
+Aside from the government’s willingness to do business with outsiders, the friendly and welcoming attitude of Thai people makes for an inviting working environment for expats.

-Despite its relative instability, the World Bank ranks Thailand at 26th out of 190 countries in its Ease of Doing Business Survey for 2018.
-The country scores high for getting electricity (13th), protecting minority investors (16th) and resolving insolvency (26th).
+Despite its relative instability, the World Bank ranks Thailand at 21st out of 190 countries in its Ease of Doing Business Survey for 2020.
+The country scored highly in the categories of protecting minority investors (3rd), getting electricity (6th), and resolving insolvency (24th).

 A variety of multinational and other major companies in Thailand continue to use Bangkok as a base for their regional operations.
 While the business culture at some of these companies will be familiar, the general work environment in Thailand is very different to what most Western expats are used to.